 It is, of course, time-consuming to follow up document use, since interviewing is absolutely necessary to secure the necessary information from a user.
 However, the methodology used by Wilson and Streatfield demonstrates that it is possible.
 The results of studies of information use could be used, of course, to aid either questioning by intermediaries, or the design of more effective interfaces for human/computer interaction.

 Although this topic has rarely been the subject of specific investigations, the transfer of information (i.e., the delivery to others of information believed to be of relevance to them by the initial recipient of that information) and its exchange, that is, its use in a bartering or trading arrangement, have been touched upon in a wide variety of studies.

-In recent years, electronic communication has become common in many fields of specialization with the growth of national networks, such as JANET in the U.K., and international networks such as the Internet (originally based on the academic network in the U.S.A. and before that on a military network).
+In recent years, electronic communication has become common in many fields of specialization with the growth of national networks, such as JANET in the U.K., and international networks such as INTERNET (originally based on the academic network in the U.S.A.)
 In an update to the Royal Society's 1982 review of the scientific communication system, Meadows & Buckle note that: